-The Operations staff of the Fuel Reduction Unit carry out the fuel reduction burns.
+The Operations staff of the Bushfire Risk Unit carry out the fuel reduction burns.
 If needed, they can assemble other resources from TFS career and volunteers, the Parks and Wildlife Service, Forestry Tasmania or a contractor workforce.

 - Assess private properties for fuel characteristics, the effects of treatment on the environment and the community, and assets both in and adjacent to the burn area;